By Kay Harrison

 3. Santa Barbara, California

-Santa Barbara is on the Pacific coast, and within the downtown area there are wineries and tasting rooms featuring a variety of California-grown wines.
+Santa Barbara is on the Pacific coast, and within the downtown area there are wineries and tasting rooms featuring a variety of California-grown wines, making it a pick in our list of best wine cities.
 The beach, the shopping, cool California cuisine, hip California hotels – it’s all here.
 You should be here, too.

 2. Portland, Oregon